Caltrain Modernization Program: Federal funding interruption

-Construction
+Construction and testing

 A new weekday schedule designed to allow time for construction became effective on April 10, 2017.
 The weekend schedule was revised on July 15, 2017, which decreased frequency from 60 minutes to 90 minutes between trains and eliminated eight trains per weekend day.

 An official groundbreaking ceremony was held on July 21, 2017, at the Millbrae station.
 As of June 2018, 149 poles had been erected in San Bruno and South San Francisco.

 In December 2018, Caltrain was carrying 65,000 passengers a day, and expected to carry four times that amount by 2040.
 Accordingly, Caltrain announced plans to increase its electric train order by a third.
 After funding was received from the California State Transportation Agency's Transit and Intercity Rail Capital Program, Caltrain's board unanimously approved the purchase of additional cars from Stadler to increase the fleet from 16 six-car sets to 19 seven-car sets.

 Balfour Beatty reported in 2019 the completion of construction could be delayed to April 2022 in a report to the San Francisco County Transportation Authority (SFCTA); the projected 12-month delay was blamed on the unexpected presence of underground utilities.
-In June 2021, Caltrain announced that electric service would be delayed to late 2024 due to supply chain disruptions during the COVID-19 pandemic, issues with the signal system, and "unforeseen conditions under Caltrain’s tracks".
+In June 2021, Caltrain announced that electric service would be delayed to late 2024 due to supply chain disruptions during the COVID-19 pandemic, issues with the signal system, and "unforeseen conditions under Caltrain's tracks".

 In February 2022, the last foundation required for the new overhead catenary system was completed, with the entire line planned to be energised by summer 2022.
 Testing of the line would then begin using an AEM-7 electric locomotive, with revenue service planned for 2024.
 To expedite construction, the weekday train schedule was reduced and fewer stops were planned north of Hillsdale temporarily in the second half of March 2022.
 However, construction was suspended temporarily that month after a southbound train collided with work equipment at milepost 11.6 in San Bruno on Thursday, March 10.
 The train came to rest near San Felipe Avenue, and spilled fuel caused a fire, which damaged the tracks, locomotive, and passenger car.
 The work crew had contacted the train dispatcher at 9:50 a.m. (local) to establish exclusive occupancy on track 2 for the three hi-rail work vehicles, then released the exclusive occupancy at 9:58; the collision occurred at 10:33.
 According to the locomotive's event data recorder, the last recorded speed of the southbound train was 63 mph, but the engineer had pulled the emergency brake upon sighting the work vehicles.
 Fourteen people were injured in the collision and fire, but none of the injuries were life-threatening; the fire was extinguished by 11:14 a.m.
 The train remained on the tracks while the NTSB conducted an investigation.
 The reduced schedule was implemented again starting in May to accommodate construction activities in San Mateo and Burlingame.

-Clearance testing of the first electric trainset on the Caltrain corridor began in July 2022.